 I do prefer building and creating things, but Project Highrise proved to be enough of a challenge in its own way to be entertaining.
 You loose out on the feeling of building a huge tower as the game instead focuses on the minutia and micro-management of renting out properties in a tower.
 There are a lot more levels of management than there will be levels to your tower.
 It’s okay to manage water supplies, phone switch boards, and electricity — having to do manual wire and pipe work on every property on every floor gets old pretty fast.

 Everything in Transport Fever has been said and done before.
 It’s a well put together modernization of the good old Transport Tycoon Deluxe (TTD).
 Transport Fever removes a lot of the frustration with TTD, and modernizes the game mechanics.
 E.g. distribution of letter mail is no longer a thing, and city councils are much more malleable.

 The modern graphics allow for more detailed and satisfying build than the classics could ever accomplish.
-Albeit an accurate representation, it can be kind of jarring that the game doesn’t offer good tools for terrain smoothing, as tracks and roads can make the terrain look really bad at times.
+Albeit an accurate representation, it can be kind of jarring that the game doesn’t offer good tools for terrain smoothing, as tracks and roads can make the terrain look bad at times.
 It’s quite rewarding when you manage to create a fast and beautiful connection between two cities.

 In large games (the only kind worth playing), the game exhibits pretty bad performance with very low framerate and seconds-long hangs.
 This isn’t a Linux specific issue but can be somewhat worse on Linux than Windows.

-Overall, Transport Fever is really good fun without the complexity of a full city builder.
+Overall, Transport Fever is good fun without the complexity of a full city builder.
 The core game is kind of small even though it will take you hours to get it right.
 Transport Fever does reek of upcoming DLC packages, however.